 Freight rates

-Freight rates: The price for the transportation of goods
+Freight rates: the price for the transportation of goods

 How much does it cost to transport a certain product from A to B?
-A look at freight rates, also known as freight tariffs, provides the answers.
+A look at freight rates, also known as freight tariffs, provides the answer.
 The price, also known as the freight rate, serves as the basis for calculating the transportation of various freight goods.
 It should be noted that a freight rate is basically limited to the transportation of goods and that there are also differences between inland and ocean shipping, air freight and freight forwarding.

 How are freight rates calculated?